Milton B. Halsey

 Milton B. Halsey (March 6, 1894 – October 24, 1990) was a career officer in the United States Army.
 A 1917 graduate of the United States Military Academy, he was a veteran of the Mexican Border War, World War I, Occupation of the Rhineland, World War II, and the Occupation of Japan.
 Halsey attained the rank of major general, and his awards and decorations included the Army Distinguished Service Medal, Legion of Honor (Chevalier) (France), Croix de Guerre with palm (France), Military Order of the White Lion (Czechoslovakia), and Czechoslovak War Cross.

 Early life

 Milton Baldridge Halsey was born in Huntsville, Alabama on March 6, 1894, a son of Charles H. Halsey and Elizabeth “Lizzie” (Acklen) Halsey.
 He attended the public schools of Huntsville, and was a 1912 graduate of Huntsville High School.
 Halsey was elected president of his senior class.

 Halsey attended the University of Alabama from September 1912 to March 1913.
 While in college, he joined the Delta Kappa Epsilon fraternity.
 He left the University of Alabama after receiving an appointment to the United States Military Academy (West Point) from U.S. Representative William Richardson.
 He then attended courses at Marion Military Institute to prepare for the West Point entrance examination, which he passed in early June 1913.

-Halsey attended West Point from June 14, 1913, until April 20, 1917, when he graduated 104th in his class of 151.
+Halsey attended West Point from June 14, 1913, until April 20, 1917, exactly two weeks after the American entry into World War I, when he graduated 104th in his class of 139.
 He received his commission as a second lieutenant of Infantry.